MrBinnacle/eth-market-forecasting/README.md

 [![Snyk](https://snyk.io/test/github/MrBinnacle/eth-market-forecasting/badge.svg)](https://snyk.io/test/github/MrBinnacle/eth-market-forecasting)

 This repository contains a small end‑to‑end system for forecasting the price of Ethereum.
-Market data is fetched and stored in SQLite, a machine‐learning model is trained, and a simple dashboard displays predictions.
-The React dashboard is served with Vite while the Python backend exposes a Dash/Flask interface.
+Market data is fetched and stored in SQLite, a machine‑learning model is trained, and a simple dashboard displays predictions.
+The React dashboard is served with Vite while the Python backend exposes a Dash/Flask API and dashboard.

 🔗 **Live Site**: <https://MrBinnacle.github.io/eth-market-forecasting>